rajaraodv/redispubsub/README_with_cf_blog_format.md

 });
 </pre>

-Once the user has logged in, we connect to socket.io to allow chatting.
+Once the user has logged in, we connect via socket.io to allow chatting.
 However, socket.io doesn't know who the user is and whether he is actually logged in before sending chat messages to others.

 That's where the `sessions.sockets.io` library comes in.
-It's a very simple library that's a wrapper to socket.io.
+It's a very simple library that's a wrapper around socket.io.
 All it does is grab session information during the handshake and then pass it to socket.io's `connection` function.

 <pre>
 //With just Socket.io..